ember-fastboot/fastboot-website/public/docs/architecture.md

 **Warning**: The host is supplied by the user, is easily spoofed, and should not be trusted.
-To retrieve the host of the current request, you must specify a list of hosts that you expect in your `config/environment.js`:
+To retrieve the host of the current request, you must specify a list of hosts that you expect by adding a `hostWhitelist` configuration in your app's `config/environment.js` file:

 ```js
 module.exports = function(environment) {